Updated in February 2020

 Looking for inspiration to create with leftover marble adhesive paper?
 Check out these posts:

-I wish you luck with your organizing adventures!
+Good luck with your organizing adventures!